cybertraining-dsc/reu2022/project/windows-configuration.md

 Next, the BIOS settings must be changed to enable virtualization.
 To do this, search `Advanced startup` in the Windows Search Bar and click `Restart now`.
-Next, find the `Virtualization` option in Windows BIOS configuration.
-This must be enabled.
+Click `Troubleshoot` and `Advanced startup options` and then `UEFI` to get into the BIOS.
+NOTE: These are not exhaustive instructions because computer brands and hardware differ vastly.
+The main objective is to get into the BIOS and search the tabs for any `Virtualization` or `Hyper V` options in Windows BIOS configuration.
+They must be enabled.

 Lastly, check Windows features with `Turn Windows features on or off`.
 For Docker, `Hyper-V` and `Containers` must be enabled.